 Anti-inflammatory medications.
 Your doctor may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs) to relieve mild pain associated with adenomyosis.
 NSAIDs are usually started one to two days before the beginning of your period and continued through the first few of days of your period.

 Hormone therapy.
 Symptoms such as heavy or painful periods can be controlled with hormonal therapies such as a levonorgestrel-releasing IUD (which is inserted into the uterus), aromatase inhibitors, and GnRH analogs.

 Uterine artery embolization.
 In this minimally invasive procedure, which is commonly used to help shrink fibroids, tiny particles are used to block the blood vessels that provide blood flow to the adenomyosis.
-The particles are guided through a tiny tube inserted into the vagina through the cervix.
+The particles are guided through a tiny tube inserted by the radiologist into the patient’s femoral artery.
 With blood supply cut off, the adenomyosis shrinks.